hammer/Neoantigen-Identification-Challenge/What_we_want_Recognition_of__.md

 There are a few published pipelines for neoantigen identification \cite{26825632} with accompanying open source software.

-We'd like to improve the accuracy of neoantigen identification by comparing the performance of these pipelines.
+We'd like to improve the accuracy of neoantigen identification by comparing the performance and identifying the most informative stages of each pipeline.